EUROPEAN PEACE RIDE

 Many thanks to Fit4Bike for the great organization.

-European Peace Ride- International Peace Ride 2021
+European Peace Ride – International Peace Ride 2021

 Torsten Prenzlow

-Hey lovelies,
+Hey everyone,

-I saw some 20-year-old racing bikes in the peloton, but also last season's EUR 12,000 S-Works.
+In the field of riders, I saw some 20-year-old racing bikes, but also last season's €12,000 S-Works.

 And yet we all had one thing in common and one message:

-The love of cycling and peace for all people.
+A love of cycling and peace for all people.

-Alexander Krauß
+Alexander Krauss

 WordPress Cookie Plugin by Real Cookie Banner